If you think you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

 For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment if:

 - you were not diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since

 - your symptoms cannot be explained by a mental health condition

-- your symptoms have a significant impact on your day-to-day life – for example, if you are underachieving at work or find intimate relationships difficult
+- your symptoms significantly affect your day-to-day life – for example, if you're underachieving at work or find intimate relationships difficult

 There are a number of different specialists you or your child may be referred to for a formal assessment, including:

 - a child or adult psychiatrist